What is the Gastric Sleeve Surgery?

 First, a few days after your surgery, expect pain, discomfort – and to have to adapt to a purely liquid diet for the first part of your journey after getting Gastric Sleeve Surgery.

 While you’ll be given painkillers to take care of the discomfort and pain, there’s absolutely nothing that you can do to change the requirements for an early liquid diet.
 Once your Surgeon gives you the green light to move on to the next step, you’ll be good to go to the next level.
 That’s often pureed food, followed by semi-solid foods.
 Finally, you’ll be able to move on to solid foods, but in much smaller proportions than before.
-Again, it’s all about moderation, only with a gastric sleeve, you’ll fill up much more quickly – and you’ll physically be unable to consume a healthy amount without feeling very, very unwell.
+Again, it’s all about moderation, only with a gastric sleeve, you’ll fill up much more quickly – and you’ll physically be unable to consume a healthy amount without feeling unwell.

 How much time you spend on each stage of food transition (from a liquid diet to select solid foods) will be determined by your Bariatric Surgeon and your overall nutritional care team.